aliceyshu/8010_project/README.md

 - Intermediate report can be found here:
 - Final complete report can be found here:

 # Timeline

 - [ ] Timeline•Week 1-2 (March 13-26)
   - [ ] Review relevant literature on POMDPs and their algorithms
   - [ ] Prepare the POMDPs problems (crying baby, paint problem, query problem)for evaluationand evaluate the performance of each algorithm on the selected POMDPs problems
+  - [ ] diagrams to explain the problem, architecture of the algorithm
 - [ ] Week 3-4 (March 27-April 9)
   - [ ] Review relevant literature on POMDPs and their algorithms, and complete intermediatereport (introduction, literature review, methods section) which is due **April 10**
   - [ ] Prepare the POMDPs problems (simple grid world problem/ maze problem) and evaluatethe performance of each algorithm on the selected POMDPs problems